Seondong/PROPDI/README.md

         | /Skyscraper                       |       157.76 |

-    2. Output example (./finalResult/proptypeconf.csv)
+    2. Intermediary output (./finalResult/proptypeconf.csv)

-        This result shows the relatedness score of property to relevant domains.
+        This result shows the __relatedness score__ of property to relevant domains.

         | Property     | Domain                  | ConfVal |
         |--------------|-------------------------|---------|